 Some house sitting platforms display search results based on the number of references you’ve received so do your best to get as many relevant reviews as you can.

 Obviously don’t ask the landlord from the local pub to review your house sitting credentials; I’m not sure his opinion is one that home owners would consider valid.
 Source reliable contacts who can offer potential home owners valuable insight into your character.

 Your current or previous landlord, employer or contractor are great places to start.
 Ask them to focus on your character and reliability rather than your ability to do your job.

 Home owners are not looking to see if you’re good at your current job they want to know if you are trustworthy and credible.

 If you’re keen to get a reference from a home owner ask your friends if they are planning a weekend away or vacation during which time you could gain some valuable experience looking after their property.
 Once they return I’m sure they would be more than happy to give you a suitable reference and act as a contact for any home owners looking to validate your suitability.

 Apply to house sits that best suit your travel style

 With your profile completed, photographs uploaded and references received you’re good to go.

-Ensure you sign up to the daily email alerts to keep up to date with the opportunities available and apply for the assignments you believe you are best suited for as soon as they land in your inbox.
+Ensure you sign up to the daily email alerts to keep up to date with the opportunities available and apply for the house sits you believe you are best suited for as soon as they land in your inbox.
 Competition is fierce and as they say, the early bird often catches the worm.

-We wish you the best of luck in your search for your first house sitting assignment and would love to hear how you get on.
+Wishing you the best of luck in your search for your first house sitting assignment and would love to hear how you get on.